 After an employee is injured at work some companies attempt to minimize or outright ignore it if they think they can get away with it.
 Sometimes they can if the injured worker sits idle.
 However, whether the injured worker receives proper benefits is not up to the company.
 State law controls help available to those injured while working.
+For injuries that occur outside of work, but that put people in a position of not being able to work, all the same, a disability insurance policy can help people pay their bills and not be too financially affected by their injury.

 Workers Compensation Benefits

-Workers compensation laws in each state spell out required benefits.
+Workers comp laws in each state spell out required benefits.
 Basic benefits pay a wage replacement plus reimbursement for medical bills.
 Wage replacement payments, paid at what is called the compensation rate are calculated at a percentage of an average weekly wage before the injury.
 The compensation rate can be paid as temporary total disability when the injured worker cannot work.
 During this temporary period of total disability the employee receives the full compensation rate.
 Or, the benefit can be paid as a partial disability, if a work capacity is found.

 Workers Compensation Process

 Where a ‘first report of injury’ is not filed and where the insurer fails to pay benefits after submission of proper medical documentation, then a claim must be filed through the state division administering workers compensation law.
 In Massachusetts this is the Department of Industrial Accidents.
-In New Hampshire, it’s the Labor Department, Workers Compensation Division.
+In New Hampshire, it’s the Labor Department, Workers Comp Division.
 These are the two states in which I am licensed.
 But, each state has its own workers compensation agency and procedure.

 Basic workers compensation benefits include the compensation rate and the medicals.
 Later benefits can compensate for loss of function, scarring, permanency and in some, but not all cases a lump sum settlement.
 There is generally no pain and suffering in workers compensation.